14 best practices for a powerful onboarding experience

 Evaluate your various user personas.
 Are they utilizing your platform for different reasons?
 Are they approaching the onboarding process from different points of view due to their industry or job title?

 Before we begin to craft an onboarding experience, we first need a clear idea of who the experience is for and their unique needs.
 If your different user segments may require separate forms of training/assistance, choose one persona to begin with, then repeat this process for the others.

 Enable users to reach the 'aha moment'

-There are many different names for it: activation point, magic moment, aha moment, etc. It's all just to ask, what point in your platform does a new user need to reach to 'get it' and come back.
-For a new user to 'get it', they need to understand the value your platform is delivering to them.
+It has many different names: activation point, magic moment, aha moment, etc. It's all just to ask, what point in your platform does a new user need to reach to 'get it' and come back?
+For new users to 'get it', they need to understand the value your platform is delivering to them.

 Map out the ideal user journey